CleverRaven/Cataclysm-DDA/data/mods/Aftershock/crafting_system.md

 This tier of scrap is properly uncommon, it spawns should be limited to the 'boss rooms' of mid-game and to end-game dungeons, and should prove challenging to acquire.
 It might be used to craft tools that provide great convenience in the non combat aspects of the game, single use items that grant very powerful abilities and good quality weapons.
 For Example

--Most utility bionics.
+- Most utility bionics.
--Laser Weapons.
+- Laser Weapons.
--Atomic tools.
+- Atomic tools.
--Singe use invisibility cloak.
+- Singe use invisibility cloak.

 ### Tier 5

 Very rare loot occasionally dropped by endgame threats and dungeons, extracting it requires very high skills and specialized tools.
 Thematically linked to the dimensional technology that caused the cataclysm.
 Might be used to craft items that severely and permanently alter the combat aspects of gameplay.
 For example:

--Hologram Cloak Mk.
+- Hologram Cloak Mk.
 II
--Rechargeable Spell Casters
+- Rechargeable Spell Casters
--CBMs that interact with space-time
+- CBMs that interact with space-time
--Most combat bionics.
+- Most combat bionics.